Pyrénées Cycl'n'Trip with activities - With a partner

 - A programme of activities

-From 30 July to 3 August 2018, hot on the wheels of the Tour de France racers, cycle to your heart’s content on cyclist-only Pyrenean passes!
+From 22 to 26 July 2019, hot on the wheels of the Tour de France racers, cycle to your heart’s content on cyclist-only Pyrenean passes!
 Every day, from 9 am to midday, one, two or three mountain passes are closed to motorised vehicles.
 An extraordinary week to cycle as you like (no registration required and no official departure or stopwatch) with 10 mountain pass possibilities and a total climb of more than 100 km, free from motorised vehicles.

 Although the road is reserved for cyclists and closed to vehicles, there are some exceptions (organisers, emergency teams, local inhabitants, etc.) in both directions, so please keep to the right-hand side of the road, be vigilant, control your speed and do not overestimate your strength or capacity.